Set up the Java SDK

 Terminal showing build successful.

-If you do, great!
-You have successfully set up the Java SDK!
+If you do, you have successfully set up the Java v2 SDK.
 If you receive an error message, see Step 4 for resolving any errors.

 Step 4: Resolve possible errors with the Java SDK

 1. Update Gradle wrapper configuration: locate and open the gradle-wrapper.properties file within your project directory.
-Set the distributionUrl to https://services.gradle.org/distributions/gradle-6.7-bin.zip.
-This setting ensures that Gradle 6.7 is used for building the project.
+Update the distributionUrl to use a Gradle version compatible with your Java version.
+See the Gradle compatibility matrix for details.

 2. Check Gradle and Java versions in IntelliJ: navigate to Settings > Build, Execution, Deployment > Build Tools > Gradle.
 Use the Gradle version specified in the gradle-wrapper.properties file.
-Select Java version 15.0.2 for the Gradle JVM.
+Select a Java version compatible with your Gradle version for the Gradle JVM.

 Test your setup